 - The New Parent Leave Act has been repealed (really, why is it necessary anymore?);

-- Expanded definition of family member to also include grandparent, grandchild, parent-in-law and siblings;
+- Expanded definition of family member to also include grandparent, grandchild, and siblings;

 - The definition of “child” no longer means a child under 18 years of age (or those over the age of 18 who are incapable of self-care).
 The child can be any age;